Monkey's Pocket Apiary

 • EQUIPMENT SALES

-Swarm Retrieval & Removal
+Swarm Retrieval & Bee Removal

-• Retrieval of local Honey Bee swarms
+• Retrieval of local honey bee swarms

-• We offer same or next-day service (No waiting!)
+We offer same-day or next-day service.

-Regarding Aggressive Bee & Swarm Removal:
+Aggressive Bee & Swarm Removal Guidelines

 Testimonials: